Harold McGraw Jr.: Early life and education

-Harold Whittlesey McGraw Jr. (January 10, 1918 – March 24, 2010) was chief executive officer (CEO) of Mcgraw-Hill from 1975 to 1983.
-He was the eldest of two sons born to Harold Sr. & Louise (née Higgins) McGraw and grandson of McGraw-Hill’s co-founder James H. McGraw and his wife, Mildred.
-His son is former CEO Harold McGraw III.
-Harold McGraw Jr. was a captain in the United States Army Air Forces during World War II.
-He joined McGraw-Hill in 1947 and retired in 1988.
+He was born in New York City on January 10, 1918.
+He was the eldest of two sons born to Harold Sr. & Louise (née Higgins) McGraw, and grandson of McGraw-Hill’s co-founder James H. McGraw and his wife, Mildred.
+McGraw Jr. graduated from Princeton University in 1940.
+He was a captain in the United States Army Air Forces during World War II.